aless124/OpenAi-Project/README.md

 This second script create a discord bot and make it able to respond to question ask by user or even create image based on a request

+## prerequisite

+Install the discord library for python

 ## ToDo